NCMlab/NCMLabOnlineTools/docs/index.md

 ## What is the 3C Platform?

 The **3C Platform** is open-source software for delivering, scoring, and reviewing behavioural and cognitive assessments in any modern web browser.
-Built by Jason Steffener at the University of Ottawa, it combines validated questionnaires and cognitive tasks in a unified environment that works in-person, remotely, or completely offline — with no proprietary software and no specialist programming.
+Built by Jason  Steffener and students in his Neural Cognitive Mapping lab at the University of Ottawa, it combines validated cognitive tasks and questionnaires in a unified environment that works in-person, remotely, or completely offline — with no proprietary software and no specialist programming.

 The platform is built around two guiding principles: